-- abuse and neglect, or - other potentially traumatic adverse childhood experiences this can have a lasting impact throughout childhood, adolescence and into adulthood.
+abuse and neglect, or

+• other potentially traumatic adverse childhood experiences

+this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by following the school child protection policy and speaking to the DSL team.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by following the child protection policy and speaking to the DSL or Mental Health Lead.